RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Approach:

-Visual hallucinations in LVLM can occur during the decoding phase when tokens are selected based on erroneous probability distributions that do not align with the visual inputs.
+Visual hallucinations in LVLMs can occur during the decoding phase when tokens are selected based on erroneous probability distributions that do not align with the visual inputs.
 Our approach aims to mitigate these visual hallucinations with a simple yet effective modification to the input handling.

-We first randomly apply common image transformations (\eg, Crop, Flip, Color jitter, \etc) to the original visual input $\mathcal{V}$, This results in a transformed version of the visual input, $\mathcal{V}^{(T)}$.
+\Ours first randomly apply common image transformations (\eg, Crop, Flip, Rotate, \etc) to the original visual input $\mathcal{V}$, This results in a transformed version of the visual input, $\mathcal{V}^{(T)}$.

-Here, $T$ represents a specific transformation function selected randomly from a set of common image transformations (\eg, Crop, Flip, Color Jitter, \etc).
+Here, $T$ represents a specific transformation function selected randomly from a set of image transformations.
 The parameter $\omega$ represents the specific parameters of the transformation, drawn from a distribution $\Omega$ that governs the selection and nature of the transformation applied.

-During the decoding phase, rather than using \(\mathcal{V}^{(T)}\) alone --- which we found to impair performance --- we utilize both the original and transformed images.
-This dual-input approach significantly reduces the likelihood of hallucinatory outputs, as illustrated in~\cref{fig:motivation}, and improves the accuracy of the model’s predictions.
+During the decoding phase, we utilize both the original and transformed images.
 The sampling equation in~\cref{eq:original_sampling} is updated as follows:

 Here, $\alpha$ is a balancing hyperparameter, adjusting the contribution of the transformed input relative to the original.

-To promote output diversity and avoid deterministic behavior, we choose to sample from a multinomial distribution rather than merely selecting the most probable output via $\text{argmax}$.
+\paragraph{Image transformations.} We employ a predefined set of image transformations to enhance model robustness, divided into geometric and appearance transformations.
+Geometric transformations, such as flipping, small random rotations, and cropping, simulate different viewing angles, orientations, and focus areas, enhancing the model’s ability to generalize across varied perspectives and object positioning.
+Appearance transformations, including color jitter and Gaussian blur, adjust brightness, contrast, and saturation to account for lighting variations and sensor noise, increasing resilience to image imperfections.
+Together, these transformations introduce meaningful variations that better prepare the model for real-world image scenarios, improving its flexibility and performance.